LeonSong1995/MeDuSA/docs/documentation/04_Mon_Example.md

 Users can specify the `method` in the `MeDuSA` function as either `wilcox` or `gam` to use these two methods.
 Alternatively, users can select the marker genes using the `MeDuSA_marker` function before running the deconvolution analysis.

+Note that if your reference scRNA-seq data was collected from multiple batches, we recommend using the 'pseudo-bulk' method, adjusting for the batches as covariates, to identify marker genes.
+In this scenario, the pseudo-bulk method can enhance the robustness of the marker genes.

 ```r
 # Set the gene selection method in MeDuSA function
 library(MeDuSA)